-4.2.3 Setting the Retention Policy
+3.2.3 Setting the Retention Policy

 The retention policy is determined by the retention_policy parameter in the BART configuration file.
 It can be applied globally to all servers, but each server can override the global retention policy with its own.
-For information about creating a global retention policy and an individual database server retention policy, see the Configuration section of the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For information about creating a global retention policy and an individual database server retention policy, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.